-We have acted as legal advisers as to the laws of the Cayman Islands to ATRenew Inc., an exempted limited liability company incorporated in the Cayman Islands (the "Company"), in connection with the filing by the Company with the United States Securities and Exchange Commission (the "SEC") of an annual report on Form 20-F for the year ended 31 December 2022 (the "Annual Report").
+We have acted as legal advisers as to the laws of the Cayman Islands to ATRenew Inc., an exempted limited liability company incorporated in the Cayman Islands (the "Company"), in connection with the filing by the Company with the United States Securities and Exchange Commission (the "SEC") of an annual report on Form 20-F for the year ended 31 December 2023 (the "Annual Report").

 We hereby consent to the reference to our firm under the heading "Item 10.
 Additional Information-E. Taxation" and "Item 16G.
-Corporate Governance" in the Annual Report, and we further consent to the incorporation by reference of the summary of our opinions under these headings into the Company's registration statement on Form S-8 (File No. 333-259187) that was filed on 31 August 2021.
+Corporate Governance" in the Annual Report, and we further consent to the incorporation by reference of the summary of our opinions under these headings into the Company's registration statement on Form S-8 (File No. 333-259187) that was filed on 31 August 2021 and the Company's registration statement on Form S-8 (File No. 333-271485) that was filed on 28 April 2023.